 Q: I want to take this class, but can’t afford it!
 Are there payment plans available?

 A: Yes!
-Contact me for specifics, but I will do my best to make it work for you!
+Contact us for specifics, but we will do our best to make it work for you!

 Q: I have no experience, but I really want to learn.
 I see this class is an advanced class.
 Can I take the class with no prior experience?